THE SOLDIER'S CHILD

 Her novel, Motherland (now being relaunched as The Child of Ukraine), is based on an incredible family secret that was revealed by her maternal grandmother, Yulia, only recently, and has been described by people as 'haunting', 'powerful', and 'a fragile and hopeful story of an immigrant family'.
 It was longlisted for the Readers Digest Self-Published Book Awards, and has been met with critical global acclaim.

 Her 'conversation books' were published in 2021-2022 and are a series of three themed, handbag-sized books of poetry and prose, designed to help the reader reframe subjects in a way that can help them find hope, magic, empowerment, and love.

-Her current book, The Child of Ukraine (previously known as Motherland), is being relaunched by Bookouture (an imprint of Hachette Books) in July 2022, and a new historical novel will be out in 2023.
+Her current book, The Child of Ukraine (previously known as Motherland), was relaunched by Bookouture (an imprint of Hachette Books) in July 2022, and a new historical novel will be out in the summer of 2023.

 Tetyana grew up in a small town in New York, has lived in Italy and the UK, and currently lives in New York with her husband and three children.

 B O O K S

 What happens when the person you lose becomes the most important reminder of love?